PhilBoileau/scPCA/manuscript/paper.md

 Data pre-processing and exploratory data analysis are crucial steps in the data science life-cycle, often relying on dimensionality reduction techniques to extract pertinent signal.
-As the collection of large datasets becomes the norm, the need for methods that can successfully glean relevant information, from among increasingly sophisticated technical artifacts, is greater than in years past.
-What's more, as collected datasets increase in complexity, many of the most reliable classical methods have been shown to provided degraded performance, or even fail outright, in reducing the dimensionality of large and noisy datasets.
+As the collection of large and complex datasets becomes the norm, the need for methods that can successfully glean relevant information from among increasingly sophisticated technical artifacts is greater than in years past.
+What's more, as collected datasets increase in complexity, many of the most historically reliable methods have demonstrably poor performance, or even fail outright, in reducing the dimensionality of large and noisy datasets.

 Principal component analysis (PCA) is one such method.
 Although popular for its interpretable results and ease of implementation, PCA’s performance on high-dimensional data often leaves much to be desired.
-Its performance has been characterized as unstable on large datasets [@Johnstone2009], and it has been shown to often erroneously identify technical variation in the presence of noise.
+Its performance has been characterized as unstable on large datasets [@Johnstone2009], and it has been shown to often emphasize technical variation in lieu of signal.

 Consequently, modifications of PCA have been developed to remedy these issues.
-Namely, sparse PCA (sPCA) [@Zou2006] was created to increase the stability of the principal component loadings and variable scores in high dimensions, while constrastive PCA (cPCA) [@Abid2018] has been proposed to leverage control data to capture biologically relevant information in high-dimensional settings.
+Namely, sparse PCA (sPCA) [@Zou2006] was created to increase the stability of the principal component loadings and variable scores in high dimensions, while constrastive PCA (cPCA) [@Abid2018] leverages control data to capture biologically relevant information in high-dimensional settings.

 The `scPCA` `R` package implements sparse constrastive PCA (scPCA) [@Boileau], a combination of these methods, drawing on cPCA to remove technical effects and on